mb2dev/github-action-comment-pull-request/README.md

 # Github Action - Comment Pull request

-This github action comment an opened PR with a given message.
-You can also put reactions to the comment.
+This github action comments an opened PR with a given message.
+You can also put some reactions to the comment.

 ## Inputs
- - message : The message that you want display inside the comment.
+ - message : The message you want to display inside the comment.
  - github token: The `GITHUB_TOKEN` secret.
 You can use the default `${{ secret.GITHUB_TOKEN }}` to tag the message with the github-actions bot .
  - reactions: A list of reactions separated by `|`
       - reaction suported : +1 | -1 | laugh | hooray | confused | heart | rocket | eyes